 During the school year there are several formal times for parents to be informed about their child’s progress and achievement.
 They are as follows:

 Learning Conversations with your child’s class teacher

 End of year reports

 Our school is aiming to become a zero waste school.
 At this stage we are recycling almost 90% of our school’s waste.
 To help support our efforts we ask that parents consider purchasing re-usable food containers rather than using products such as glad wrap or lunch paper.

 The school earns Paper for Trees reward points for every bin of recycling that is collected.
 This is used at the end of the year to select new native plants for the school.

 The school day starts at 9.00am and goes through to 2.45pm in the afternoon.
 The school buses leave school from 2.50pm onwards.

 First break is 11.00 – 11.30am

 Second Break is 1pm – 1.40pm

-On Tuesday each week we send out an ‘important dates’ newsletter.
-Weeks 2&8 each term will be a more in-depth newsletter.
-These newsletters will emailed to you (a paper copy will be available on request), or access it via the school website, or Facebook page.
+Each Tuesday we send out a newsletter.
+Copies will be sent home with your child.
+You can also access it via the school website, or Facebook page.
 If you would like anything included in the newsletter you will need to have this to the office by 3pm on the Monday prior.